Call-for-Code/Solution-Starter-Kit-Production-2021/references.md

   * The Sustainability Accounting Standards Board (SASB) is an independent nonprofit organization that sets standards to guide the disclosure of financially material sustainability information by companies to their investors.
 SASB Standards identify the subset of environmental, social, and governance (ESG) issues most relevant to financial performance in each of 77 industries.
   * [https://www.sasb.org/about/](https://www.sasb.org/about/)
 * Ceres
-  * We work with the most influential capital market leaders to solve the world’s greatest sustainability challenges.
-Through our powerful networks and global collaborations of investors, companies and nonprofits, we drive action and inspire equitable market-based and policy solutions throughout the economy.
+  * Ceres works with the most influential capital market leaders to solve the world’s greatest sustainability challenges.
+Through their networks and global collaborations of investors, companies and nonprofits, they drive action and inspire equitable market-based and policy solutions throughout the economy.
   * [https://www.ceres.org/](https://www.ceres.org/)
   * Networks: [https://www.ceres.org/networks](https://www.ceres.org/networks)
 * UNEP - UN Environment Program